Want the best of VICE News straight to your inbox? Sign up here.

 Another man in the video can be heard saying "Fuck 5G" and "Fuck the New World Order" as they drive away from the scene.
 The video has since been removed and police believe it is linked to a report of a fire in the area on April 5.

 The spike in incidents across the globe follows attacks on at least 20 cell phone towers in the U.K. last week.

 In response to criticism from politicians and advocacy groups, Facebook said it will take more aggressive action against the groups spreading the conspiracy theories.
 It has already banned one of the U.K.’s biggest groups, Stop5GUK, which had tens of thousands of active members.

-But positive efforts like these continue to be undermined as celebrities like John Cusack, Woody Harrelson, and rapper MIA continue to promote the possibility of a link between 5G and coronavirus despite all the scientific evidence ruling out any connection.
+But positive efforts like these continue to be undermined as celebrities like actors John Cusack and Woody Harrelson, and rapper MIA, continue to promote the possibility of a link between 5G and coronavirus despite all the scientific evidence ruling out any connection.

-Holmes on Tuesday said his comments had been misinterpreted: He said there was no scientific link between coronavirus and 5G, but he added that it was OK for people to look for answers about where the coronavirus originated.
+Holmes on Tuesday said his comments had been misinterpreted: he said there was no scientific link between coronavirus and 5G, but added that it was OK for people to look for answers about where the coronavirus originated.

 Cover: The first 5G Brandenburger transmission tower stands at the edge of Oranienburger Stra'e, Germany.
 Vodafone put the transmitter into operation as part of a nationwide 5G trial operation with 80 masts.
 17 October 2019.
 (Soeren Stache/picture-alliance/dpa/AP Images)

 This article originally appeared on VICE US.